weaviate/weaviate-io/developers/weaviate/quickstart/autoschema.md

 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face, and
 - Installed your preferred Weaviate client library.

-If you have not done any of these, [go back](./installation.md) to finish this and come back.
-We'll still be here 😉.

 import CautionSchemaDeleteAll from '/_includes/schema-delete-all.mdx'

 <CautionSchemaDeleteAll />

-If you are ready, download the dataset below to your working directory and let's get going!
+Download the dataset below to your working directory and let's get going!

 <p>
   <DownloadButton link="https://raw.githubusercontent.com/weaviate/weaviate-examples/main/jeopardy_small_dataset/jeopardy_tiny.json">Download jeopardy_tiny.json</DownloadButton>